Foodle Club

 • Press the pastry firmly into the baking pan and trim the edges.

-Make the filling and assemble pie
+Make the filling and assemble the pie

 collage of 3 images showing how to prepare the filling for chicken and mushroom quiche.

 • Fry the onions in a little sunflower oil until they start to soften.
-Add the mushrooms and continue frying over a gentle heat, until the mushrooms stop releasing their moisture.
-The aim here is to get the mushrooms and onions as dry as possible.
+Add the mushrooms and continue frying over gentle heat, until the mushrooms stop releasing their moisture.
+The aim is to get the mushrooms and onions as dry as possible.
 If they still have a lot of moisture when you add them to the quiche, the quiche will not set.

 • Shred the chicken into a mixing bowl and mix in the mushrooms and onions.